Banu Onaral: Academic and research career

 Onaral’s professional services included chair and membership on advisory boards and strategic planning bodies of several universities and funding agencies, including service on the National Science Foundation's Engineering Advisory Board, and on the proposal review panels and study sections.
 She served on the strategic planning team charged with the creation of Sabancı University in Istanbul, Turkey.

 Her professional responsibilities included service on the editorial board of journals and the CRC Biomedical Engineering Handbook as Section Editor for Biomedical Signal Analysis.
 She served as president of the IEEE Engineering in Medicine and Biology Society (EMBS), the largest member-based biomedical engineering society in the world.
 She organized and chaired the 1990 Annual International Conference of the EMBS and Co-Chaired the 2004 Annual Conference of the Biomedical Engineering.
 She was a Fellow of the IEEE Engineering in Medicine and Biology Society, the American Association for the Advancement of Science (AAAS) and a Founding Fellow of American Institute for Medical and Biological Engineering (AIMBE).
 She served on the inaugural Board of the AIMBE as publications chair and as Chair of the Academic Council and as the President of the Turkish American Scientists and Scholars Association.

-Even while struggling with illness, Dr. Banu Onaral was very engaged with her research and inquiries.
-She continued learning, studying and observing, even using her own experience as a patient and technology developer to inform clinical processes.